-To assuage my intrusion, I infer if their relationship is familial, or nearly so, since she seemed neither gracious to concede the seat nor chuffed, as if this has happened before.
+To assuage my intrusion, I infer that their relationship is familial, or nearly so, since she seemed neither gracious nor chuffed to concede the seat, as if this has happened before.

 The bar is on the far side of the room.